 We’ve mentioned the perks of bartending.
-But, like every job, there are also downsides.
+But, like every job, there are also downsides to the role.

 Compare the following pros and cons to decide if bartending is right for you: